 iOS 13 will be available from 19 September 2019.

 If you’re hanging on to an older iPhone, this update will be available on all phones from iPhone 6s onwards so, you’re not going to miss out.

 iOS 13 is going to up your iPhone performance.
 Apps will launch twice as fast, thanks to download sizes being reduced by 50% and app updates being up to 60% smaller.
 Face ID has had some updates too – unlocking your phone will be 30% faster than on iOS 12.

 Portrait Lighting’s getting an upgrade.
 You can adjust the light, virtually moving it closer – smoothing skin and brightening eyes or move it further away if you want a more subtle look.
 There’s also a High-Key Mono effect – a new take on black and white Portrait Mode pics.

 That brings us nicely on to the photo app.
-Using machine learning, it hides away the clutter of duplicates, screenshots, and random pictures of receipts, letting you focus on your favourite shots.
+Using machine learning, it hides away the clutter of duplicates, screenshots, and random pictures of receipts, and lets you focus on your favourite shots.

 Your whole library will be organised into days, months, and years – highlighting the best bits, playing your videos and live photos automatically so you can immerse yourself in your favourite moments.